-Fairness index (Fig. 6) is, in the adaptation mode of network operation, maintained above 0.96 with brief outages of up to 0.8, while the same index, in non-adaptation mode, is very unstable and drops up to 0.5.
 These results give us the proof of our hypothesis that with a proper adaptation layer we can improve the fairness of bandwidth allocation among different traffic classes under heavy network load and at the same time keep the required QoS conditions in the preferred boundaries.
 We can also conclude that the proposed adaptation algorithm behaves properly.

 VI.
-CONCLUSION
+CONCLUSION AND FUTURE WORK

 The simulation results have shown that the proposed adaptation algorithm can significantly improve the fairness of bandwidth allocation among different traffic classes under a heavy traffic load in IP/MPLS networks, while keeping the required QoS conditions to any traffic class within the boundaries as preferred.
 The bandwidth allocated to any traffic class follows the required one, and in the case of a sufficient bandwidth, the QoS requests are guaranteed.
-We see future work in researching the impact of different fuzzy algorithms and membership functions in the adaptation layer.